linkerd/website/linkerd.io/content/2.11/tasks/install.md

 In either case, we recommend installing the CLI itself so that you can validate the success of the installation.
-See the [Getting Started Guide](../../getting-started/) for how to install the CLI, if you haven't done this already.
+See the [Getting Started Guide](../../getting-started/) for how to install the CLI if you haven't done this already.

 ## Requirements

 Linkerd requires a Kubernetes cluster on which to run.
-Where this cluster lives is not important: it might be hosted on a cloud provider, may be running on your local machine, or even something else.
+Where this cluster lives is not important: it might be hosted on a cloud provider, may be running on your local machine, or even somewhere else.

 Before installing the control plane, validate that this Kubernetes cluster is configured appropriately for Linkerd by running: